- Visiting Chesapeake?

 For questions about your court date or the status of a pending case, you should contact the court clerk's office.
 Case information may also be available on Virginia's Judicial System Website.

 Magistrates cannot disclose information on pending criminal charges.
-Please contact the Chesapeake Police Department at 757-382-6161 for information about outstanding warrants and summonses.
+Please contact the Warrant Unit at 757-382-6388 or 757-382-6389 for information pertaining to outstanding warrants and summonses.

 Contact the Chesapeake Sheriff's Office at 757-382-2883 for information on jail inmates.